ZaydAntony/alx-airbnb-database/database-adv-script/Readme.md

-## Joins In Advanced SQL
+# Joins In Advanced SQL

--Joins combine data from 2 or more tables based on related columns.
+Joins combine data from two or more tables based on related columns.

--This documents explains joins while covering advanced sql concepts.
+This document explains different types of SQL JOINS while covering some advanced SQL concepts.

--Left join
+## LEFT JOIN
-    *Displays all the data from the left table
+- Displays all the data from the left table, even if there is no match in the right table.

--Right Join
+## RIGHT JOIN
-    *Displays all the data from the right table.
+- Displays all the data from the right table, even if there is no match in the left table.

-- Union
-    *Helped achieve the full outer join since it isn't supported by mysql.
+## FULL OUTER JOIN
+- Not supported directly in MySQL.
+- We use a UNION of LEFT JOIN and RIGHT JOIN to achieve the same result.

+## UNION
+- Combines the results of two SELECT statements.
+- Helps simulate a FULL OUTER JOIN in MySQL.